marcos-mri/flocra-pulseq/README.md

 Pulseq interpreter for vnegnev's MARcos fpGA (MARGA)

 # Usage:
-TO INSTALL: In the root folder of this repository (Default `marga-pulseq`), run `pip install -e .`.
-This will install the package with an editable link.
-If you need to move the file structure, run `pip uninstall marga_pulseq`, and reinstall once your files are where you want them.
+TO INSTALL: this interpreter can be installed from PyPl with `pip install marga-pulseq`

 To import the package: `import marga_pulseq.interpreter`